AndreWeiner/turbulence_modelling_lecture/exercises/periodic_hill_les.md

 - evaluate the near-wall resolution in terms of $y^+$ and $x^+/z^+$; for the streamwise and depth components, you can assume that $\Delta x^+ = \Delta z^+ = \sqrt{A}_f y^+/y_1$ ($A_f$ - face area of wall face, $y_1$ - distance of first cell center to the wall); the distance of the first cell center may be estimated by selecting and extracting a cell adjacent to the wall; the face area at the wall can be computed by selecting only the wall patch(es) and employing the *CellSize* filter; finally, the *Calculator* enables converting $y^+$ to $x^+$

 ## Part II: wall-modeled LES

+In the second part of this exercise, we will try to speed up the simulation created in the first part while keeping the accuracy roughly unchanged.
+The key ingredient to achieve this goal is a so-called wall functions.
+Wall functions allow placing the first cell center at a distance of $30 < y^+_1 < 200$ away from the wall.
+The particular wall function we employ is based on Spalding's function and could be applied also in the buffer or viscous layer without issues.
+Thanks to this reduced resolution requirement, we can perform the same simulation with significantly fewer cells.

+To get started, create a copy of the setup created in part I and run the *Allclean* script.
+To reduce the mesh resolution normal to the channel walls, the *system/blockMeshDict* needs to be modified.
+In the base mesh, the first cell layer had width such that $y^+_1 < 3$ for the top and bottom walls.
+Accordingly, when employing wall functions, the first cell width can be at least ten times larger.
+To reduce the resolution in $y$,

+1. reduce the number of cells in $y$
+2. reduce the grading towards to the top and bottom walls

+[This document](http://www.wolfdynamics.com/wiki/meshing_OF_blockmesh.pdf) provides a good introduction to *blockMesh*.
+Pages 33-36 explain the so-called multi-grading, which is employed in this test case.
+Remember that you can use ParaView to measure the width of the first cell graphically.

+In OpenFOAM, the wall function corrects the shear stress at the wall by modifying the eddy viscosity on the wall patch.
+Therefore, the wall function is applied as boundary condition to the *nut* field.
+Refer to the [documentation](https://doc.openfoam.com/2306/tools/processing/boundary-conditions/rtm/derived/wall/nutUSpaldingWallFunction/) of the *nutUSpaldingWallFunction* to find an example setup.

+After running the modified setup, compare the following quantities to the wall-resolved LES:

+- velocity profiles and Reynolds stresses
+- $y^+$ values at the top and bottom walls
+- execution time